-Greater mobility and access to education has also led to greater job choice for employees.
+Greater mobility and access to education have also led to greater job choice for employees.
 Many companies struggle to find and employ talent, so an excellent employee experience can make a big difference when competing for hires.

 If you have managed to successfully recruit a talented worker, you want to keep them.

 One way is to demonstrate that your organisation is a great place to work.
 Employee satisfaction has become part of a company’s public image.
-Through digital platforms such as Glassdoor, where employees give open feedback on their employer and workplace, everyone can easily find out how it is to work for you.
+Through digital platforms such as Glassdoor, where employees give open to feedback on their employer and workplace, everyone can easily find out how it is to work for you.

-A positive employee experience and good company ethics contribute to a positive public image and brand building.
+Positive employee experience and good company ethics contribute to a positive public image and brand building.
 It attracts future employees and customers alike!

 The far-reaching impact of Employee Experience

 Besides this current relevance of a positive EX, its importance is demonstrated by the impact it was shown to have on employee engagement, performance, retention and thus on the overall performance of your company and its financial return.

 Research has shown that there is a direct causal link between employee experience and employee engagement.
 The better the experience, the more engaged the employees.
 This means that they are more likely to be highly motivated and more likely to put in extra work and effort.